Daming-W/Image-Retrieval-From-Text/README.md

 for CLIP-IR

-    i:      batch-size which stand for candidates images number
+    #i:      batch-size which stand for candidates images number
-    ii:     clip visual backbone type
+    #ii:     clip visual backbone type
-    iii:    similarity threshold to determine true/false
+    #iii:    similarity threshold to determine true/false
-    of course, and the datasets would be used to evalute or customized data path
+    #of course, and the datasets would be used to evalute or customized data path

+    python clip_ir.py

 for Kmeans-IR

-    i:      BoF-size which indicate when building the Kmeans model, the number of samples feed in each cluster
+    #i:      BoF-size which indicate when building the Kmeans model, the number of samples feed in each cluster
-    ii:     Batch-size which is same as the above
+    #ii:     Batch-size which is same as the above
-    iii:    num-cluster which is the known number of retrievable labels of course, and the datasets would be used to evalute or customized data path
+    #iii:    num-cluster which is the known number of retrievable labels
+    #of course, and the datasets would be used to evalute or customized data path

+    python kmeans_ir.py

 Then all set and ready to go.